 Fête de la Carotte

 Fête du Reblochon et de l’Artisanat (Festival of Reblochon and Crafts), La Clusaz, Haute-Savoie.
-Mid-August
+Aug 14 2022

 For a true taste of tartiflette, the dish from Savoy made with potatoes, reblochon cheese, lardons and onions, go for this festival.
 There are cheese-making demonstrations, street parades and folk dancing.
 And of course, tastings and a giant tartiflette.